 Strategy 1.1 Apply the place types in the Future Land Use Map to shape land use policies and regulations.
 Revisit the Future Land Use Map on an annual basis for any revisions.
-Strategy 1.2 Encourage small-scale, neighborhood-scale commercial development outside Downtown and in Neighborhood Centers.
-Ensure that these areas are accessible to nearby neighborhoods but that existing housing is appropriately protected from commercial activity.
+Strategy 1.2 Encourage small-neighborhood-scale commercial development outside Dow and in Neighborhood Centers.
+Ensure that these areas are accessible to near neighborhoods but that existing housing is appropriately protected from coactivity.
 Strategy 1.3 Limit density and development in areas classified as Rural Residential or Heritage Corridors to preserve the character of Lewisville's scenic countryside.